 It’s time for all medium and low voltage business stakeholders to address their carbon footprint

 Today, electrical equipment manufacturers, contractors, and end users are taking their carbon footprints more seriously than ever.
-For medium and low voltage equipment, this means prioritizing a circular economy approach that supports a low-carbon future.
+For medium and low voltage equipment, this means prioritizing a circular economy approach and sustainable equipment design that supports a low-carbon future.
 These sustainability improvements must also meet the UN’s sustainable development goals.

 Innovative technology is essential for designing greener MV and LV equipment

 Stronger decarbonization efforts can only be successful by adopting a circular economy approach that focuses on the entire lifecycle of medium voltage and low voltage equipment.
 The circular economy concentrates on reducing products’, services’, and systems’ environmental impact.
 It focuses on extending equipment’s useful life, reducing emissions and energy recovery, and promoting circular flows of materials.